88Rehaan88/88Rehaan88/README.md

 ## **About Me 🌟**

-🔭 I’m currently working on using LoRa to efficiently fine-tune NLP models to optimize performance with limited computational power.
+🔭 I’m currently working on using BitFit and LoRa to efficiently fine-tune NLP models to optimize performance with limited computational power.

 🌱 I’m currently learning Advanced NLP Techniques,LLM fine-tuning, PEFT (Parameter-Efficient Fine-Tuning), and Retrieval-Augmented Generation (RAG).